foundry-rs/starknet-foundry/docs/src/projects/configuration.md

 (...)
 ```

-With Scarb.toml configured this way, we can just pass `--profile profile1` to make sure cast uses parameters defined under it.
+With Scarb.toml configured this way, we can just pass `--profile profile1` argument to make sure cast uses parameters defined under it.

 > 📝 **Note**
 > Scarb.toml file has to be present in current or any of the parent directories.